 How to Serve Gluten-Free Clafoutis

 This gluten-free cherry clafoutis is best served slightly warm, when the batter is soft enough to enjoy with a spoon and the cherries taste as though ripened in the sun.
 A dusting of powdered sugar over its softly rumpled face is optional, but it adds a nice texture and gentle hit of sweetness.
-I like a dab of crème fraîche or lightly sweetened whipped cream on top.
-Leftover clafoutis can be stored covered in the refrigerator.
-I'm not one to shy away from eating slices cold from the fridge, but it really is best to warm them up when sharing with company.
+I like a dab of crème fraîche, lightly sweetened whipped cream, or whipped mascarpone on top.
+If you're going dairy-free here, use whipped coconut cream instead.

 Are you a fan of clafoutis?
 Let me know in the comments below!